Genivia/ugrep/README.md

   same  line.
 When field `%u` is found anywhere in the specified format string, matching lines are output only once unless option `-u`, `--ungroup` is used or when a newline is matched.
+- The group capture index `%g` corresponds to the index of the sub-pattern matched among alternations in the pattern when option `-P` is not used.
+For example `foo|bar` matches `foo` with index 1 and `bar` with index 2.
+With option `-P`, the index corresponds to the index of the group captured in the specified pattern.

 To output matching lines faster by omitting the header output and binary match checks, using `--format` with field `%O` (output matching line as is) and field